gbgg/aama-data/bin/README.md

         * *pro*
         * *noun*
     2. **prompt-display** properties:
-        * *pv*: (prompt is a table of the property-value pairs which can or must be represented in a paradigm for the language and pos in question; out of these, at the prompt, the user supplies a comma-separated list of form 'prop=val,prop=val,...').
+        * *pv*: (the prompt is a table of the property-value pairs which can or must be represented in a paradigm for the language and pos in question; out of these, at the prompt, the user supplies a comma-separated list of form 'prop=val,prop=val,...').
-        * *pnames*: (prompt a numbered list of comma-separated value combinations which occur with the pos in question, exclusive of png values -- effectively a paradigm-name; out of these, at the prompt, the user enters one number).
+        * *pnames*: (the prompt is a numbered list of comma-separated value combinations which occur with the pos in question, exclusive of png values -- effectively a paradigm-name; out of these, at the prompt, the user enters one number).
         * The pv tables and pname lists are generated for any current state of the triple store by the "generate-pnames/prop-list- . . ." scripts.
 Obviously in a gui the prompts will be supplied by drop-down menus, etc. and user-input will be by clicks.

 The individual scripts are: